-Anime gaming fans from all around the world have patiently been waiting on the Jump Force open beta to commence.
-And starting today, the open beta is underway on both PlayStation 4 and Xbox One during these specific time windows .
+Anime gaming fans from all around the world have patiently been waiting on the Jump Force to commence.
+And starting today, the open beta is underway on both PlayStation 4 and Xbox One during these .
 PC players, as already announced, will have to wait for the full version to give the game a whirl.

 However, even though the beta played smoothly for some players today, there are others who didn't get the chance to experience the fast-paced action of Jump Force due to connection problems.
 Server issues were present on both PlayStation 4 and Xbox One in almost all regions, so it's safe to assume that the issue is on Bandai Namco's end.

 And indeed, that assumption is correct.
 On the official Jump Force twitter, a was posted explaining Bandai Namco's plans regarding this dreadful situation that prevented numerous players from taking part in the open beta.

 The tweet is written in Japanese, but thanks to Google Translate, we were able to roughly translate the message, and it reads: "We apologize that the server became unstable due to a high concentration of users which was more than expected at the first session of the open beta test.
 We are considering additional events and extension of holding time in the future.
 We will notify you again as soon as it is decided."